 Greg Percival, Resene R & D Senior Chemist, will be presenting a technical talk on Rheology of Paint Applications.

-This talk is also the first technical talk we are going to run as a hybrid event.
+This talk is also the second technical talk we are going to run as a hybrid event.
 We ask you for your patience as this is the first time we are doing this, and while we have a good idea of what we are doing, who knows what will happen on the night.

 This presentation will introduce the science of rheology with respect to the relationship between paint viscosity at various shear rates during manufacture, storage and application.
 Resistance to flow is dominated by chemical interactions at low shear rates which are replaced by physical interactions at high shear rates.
 Techniques to relate viscosity measurements with application properties will be discussed along with experiments to quantify the forces involved with brushing and roller application.